TanStack/table/docs/faq.md

 ### React Forget

 When React Forget is released, these problems might be a thing of the past.
-Or use Solid.js... 🤓
+Or just use Solid.js... 🤓

 ## How do I stop my table state from automatically resetting when my data changes?